rfomin/elfbsp/README.md

 -----------

 `-v --verbose`
-   Enables more verbosity.
-This option can be used twice to display even more useless information.

-`--very-verbose`
+Produces more verbose output to the terminal.
+Some warnings which are normally hidden (except for a final tally) will be shown when enabled.
+Using this option twice will cause the lots of wonderfully useless information about each level to be displayed.

+`-vv --very-verbose`
 This is equivalent to using `-v` twice.

 `-b --backup`
-Back-up each input file before processing it.
+Backs up each input file before processing it.
-The backup files have the ".bak" extension.
+The backup files will have the ".bak" extension (replacing the ".wad" extension).
+If the backup file already exists, it will be silently overwritten.

 `-f --fast`
-Enables more quickness.
+Enables a faster method for selecting partition lines.
+On large maps this can be significantly faster, however the BSP tree may not be as good.

 `-m --map  NAME(s)`
-Specify one or maps (levels) to process, and all other levels will be untouched (ignored).
+Specifies one or more maps to process.
+All other maps will be skipped (not touched at all).
+This setting applies to every given wad file.
 The default behavior is to process every map in the wad.

+@@@ FORMAT

 `-n --nogl`
-Disable building of GL-Nodes, only build normal nodes.
+Disables building of GL-Nodes, only the normal nodes are built.
+Any existing GL-Nodes in a visited map will be removed.
-Existing GL-Nodes of any processed maps is removed.

 `-g --gl5`
-Force GL-Nodes to use version 5.
+Forces V5 format of GL-Nodes.
+The normal behavior is to build V2 format, and only switch to V5 format when the level is too large (e.g. has too many segs).

+Unless you are testing a source port, there is almost no need to use this option.

 `-x --xnod`
+Forces XNOD format of normal nodes.

+@@@

 `-c --cost  ##`
+Sets the cost for making seg splits.
+Default value is 11,
+and usable values range from 1 to 32.
+Larger values try to reduce the number of seg splits.
+Smaller values produce more balanced BSP trees.

 `-h --help`
-Show the help screen and exit.
+Displays a brief help screen, then exits.
 This is equivalent to running AJBSP with no options.

 `--version`
-Show the version of AJBSP and exit.
+Displays the version of AJBSP, then exits.